theupdateframework/taps/tap7.md

+A skeleton that can be filled in by implementers is provided Note that the Tester will only expect a matching success-or-failure code from `update_client` instead of the correct code from a long a list of specific error codes (expired metadata, bad signature, replay attack, fewer than the threshold number of signatures, etc.) in order to simplify work for Updater implementers.
+This will entail more test and control cases, but should make it easier for implementers to use the Conformance Tester without having to make substantial changes to Updaters or having to too much extra work in writing Wrapper functions.

-A skeleton that can be filled in by implementers is provided [here](tap7_resources/tap7_wrapper_skeleton.py).
+A code skeleton that can be filled in by implementers is provided [here](tap7_resources/tap7_wrapper_skeleton.py).
 Also see [Example Wrapper](#example-wrapper) below for a functioning example of the Wrapper module - in this case, a Wrapper enabling the Conformance Tester to